Free Jean Baptiste DuSable Commemoration and Tour

 Where: Pioneer Court, 401 N. Michigan Avenue at Wacker Drive.
 Schedule below.
 Register here.

-Join The DuSable Park Coalition on this riverfront tour.
-The tour will highlight the site of Jean Baptiste Pointe DuSable’s original residence and trading post, where he settled in 1770.
-You will walk along Pioneer Court near the junction of the Chicago River and Michigan Avenue, Founder’s trail, to the site of the planned DuSable Park.
+Join The DuSable Park Coalition for a commemoration ceremony for Jean Baptiste DuSable followed by a riverfront tour.
+The tour will highlight the site of Jean Baptiste Pointe DuSable’s original residence and trading post, where he settled in 1770 and culminate along the newly renovated east end of the Riverwalk at Island Party Hut.

 - Riverfront Founders Trail Tour promptly after the ceremony